xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 - Each item in the above table is the average value of 3 tests.

 - For publishing products with bulk operations, currently we must call another service 14 times for the 2864 products to avoid the request containing more than 2048 characters.
 On the average, the 14 calls take about 1.25 seconds.
 If we could get all 2864 products with one call, the improvement would be even better.

+### Batch process in production

+In addition to processing real time events related to the product status, we also batch process the product data from a legacy system.
+Currently, we maintain more than 5.5 million products.
+Before we moved to MongoDB bulk operations, processing these 5.5 million products took more than 5 hours, but now it always takes less than 20 minutes, the fastest one only 17 minutes.
+Roughly it is 15 times faster and all products are included.

 ## Conclusion